biowdl/RNA-seq/develop/index.md

 ---
 layout: default
 title: Home
-version: develop
-latest: false
 ---

 This pipeline can be used to process RNA-seq data, starting from FastQ files.
-It will perform adapter clipping (using cutadapt), mapping (using STAR), variantcalling (based on the GATK Best Practises) and expression quantification (using HTSeq-Count and Stringtie).
+It will perform adapter clipping (using cutadapt), mapping (using STAR) and expression quantification (using HTSeq-Count and Stringtie).
+Optionally variantcalling (based on the GATK Best Practises) and lncRNA detection (using CPAT) can also be performed.

 This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by [the SASC team](http://sasc.lumc.nl/).